 "A key issue of debate is the intensity of training and how the day-to-day training intensity should be distributed."
 (Esteve et al., 2007)

-This second section allows you to obtain information about all the training sessions the athlete performed.
+In this second section, you can access comprehensive information about all the training sessions the athlete has performed.

 If you wish, you can uncheck the lap types to select only what you want to analyze.